Flutterwave/Node-v3/documentation/transfers.md

 ```

 ## Get all transfers
-This describes how to fetch all transfers on your account
+This section describes how to fetch all transfers on your account.

 ```javascript
 const Flutterwave = require('flutterwave-node-v3');